 Preparation of saffron and licorice risotto

-Use the mortar to crush the saffron pistils into powder and immediately after cleaning it with a dry cloth, crush the licorice in the same way.
+Use the mortar to grind the saffron pistils into powder, and immediately after cleaning it with a dry cloth, grind the licorice in the same.

 Peel and slice the onion with the mandoline.
-Pour the oil into the pan and let it gently wilt.
+Pour the oil into a pan and gently sauté it.

-Along with the first ladle of boiling broth, add the one with saffron.
-Stir continuously and as needed, moisten the risotto with broth to prevent it from drying out.
+Together with the first ladle of boiling broth, add the one with the saffron.
+Stir continuously and add broth as needed to prevent the risotto from drying out.

-A knob of butter will suffice at the end of cooking, about 18 minutes, a grind of freshly ground black pepper, and some Parmesan to cream the saffron and licorice risotto off heat.
+A knob of butter will suffice at the end of cooking, about 18 minutes, along with a grind of freshly ground black pepper and some Parmesan to stir in the saffron and licorice risotto off the heat.

-When bringing the dishes to the table, sprinkle the licorice powder on top.
+When serving the dishes, sprinkle the licorice powder on top.

 FOLLOW ME